Banner

 Legal status

-Living in Canada or will return to Canada after sponsoring spouse or dependant child (not applicable to permanent resident)
+Live in Canada or plan to return to Canada after sponsoring a spouse or dependent child (this condition does not apply to Permanent Residents)

 Criminal records

-No convictions of a violent criminal offence, offence against a relative or sexual offence inside or outside Canada
+Must have no convictions for a violent criminal offence, an offence against a relative, or a sexual offence inside or outside Canada

 Settlement fund